jankotek/mapdb-site/benchmarks.rst

 Offheap BTreeMap has very impressive result thanks to Key Delta Compression.
 It serializes key array by only storing differences between neighbour keys.
 There is no trick here, just lot of optimizations.
 Delta Compression have almost zero overhead and Map is modifiable with reasonable performance.
-Also similar technique is here for Strings, Arrays etc, We could save another 20% of space by using read-only Archive storage.
+Also similar technique is here for Strings, Arrays...
+We could save another 20% of space by using read-only Archive storage.

 .. centered:: **The same graph, but without BTreeMap_offheap**